-- 4.6.a.10. transplantation, including hematopoietic, solid organ, and tissue. ^(Core) - 4.7.
+- 4.6.a.
+Fellows must demonstrate expertise in all areas of chemical pathology necessary to achieve competence in patient care. ^(Core) - 4.7.
 ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) - 4.8.
 ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) - 4.9.
 ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core)